Kaetram/Kaetram-Open/README.md

 [![Discord](https://img.shields.io/discord/583033499741847574?logo=discord&color=5865f2&style=flat)][discord]
 [![YouTube](https://img.shields.io/badge/YouTube-white?logo=youtube&logoColor=f00)](https://www.youtube.com/channel/UCBbxPvvBlEsBi3sWiPJA6wQ 'YouTube')

-Kaetram is an open-source game engine created to aid those interested in entering the game development realm, and intended to be used as a learning tool.
-The codebase is simple, clean, and intuitive.
-The original idea is based on Little Workshop's demo game&mdash;BrowserQuest (BQ), and uses original BQ assets as well as custom-made ones.
-The entire codebase has been rewritten from scratch using more modern approaches.
+Kaetram is an open-source 2D MMORPG that expands on the original idea created by Little Workshop's BrowserQuest (BQ).
+We aim to provide a standalong gaming experience as well as a game-engine for those interested in creating their own version.
+The game is still in early development stages and all help, suggestions, and bug reports are welcome.
+All of the assets are licensed under CC-BY-SA3.0 and we aim to hold onto the original BQ assets as well as expand upon them.
+The entire code-base has been re-written from scratch, optimized, and documented.
+Please see the GitHub wiki for information regarding development.
+Kaetram first started development in 2015 under the name of Tap Tap Adventure (TTA).
+In 2017, Kaetram was started as a complete re-write of the code which was formerly BQ-based.

 Live Version &ndash; <https://kaetram.com>